nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `addtask 2 d/Eat paracetamol 1000mg` adds a task to the 2nd patient in the address book.
+* `list` followed by `addtask 2 d/Eat paracetamol 1000mg` adds a task to the 2nd patient in the system.
 * `find John doe` followed by `addtask 1 d/Clear diapers` deletes the 1st patient in the results of the `find` command.
   ![Patient List](images/PersonListExample.png)
   ![Task List](images/TaskListExample.png)

 #### Deleting a task : `deletetask`

-Deletes a task for a patient in the address book.
+Deletes a task for a patient in the system.

 :pencil: Format: `deletetask INDEX`